enkidevs/curriculum/lua/roblox-studio/building-obstacles-ii/applying-multiple-scripts-ii.md

 ## Practice

-To iterate through a model, you need to use ???
+To iterate through a model, you need to use... ???

-- pairs loops
+- Pairs loops
-- for loops
+- For loops
-- if/else statements
+- If/else statements
-- various scripts
+- Various scripts

 ---

 ## Revision

-To access a model using variables in a script, you would access it through ???
+To access a model using variables in a script, you would access it through... ???

-- the hierarchy system and going through the parents
+- The hierarchy system and going through the parents
-- naming the part "Model"
+- Naming the part "Model"
-- the hierarchy system
+- The hierarchy system
-- using Parent.()
+- Using Parent.()

 ---